-Popularity of the electric vehicles (EVs) has continuously increased worldwide depending on the decreasing petrol sources and increasing emissions.
-Therefore, many vehicle manufacturers have launched various commercial electric vehicles such as Toyota RAV4 EV, Chevrolet Volt, Tesla Model S and Renault Twizy [1, 2].
+Popularity of the electric vehicles (EVs) has continuous to increase worldwide depending on the decreasing petrol sources and increasing emissions.
+Considering this, vehicle manufacturers placed on the market several commercial electric vehicles such as Toyota RAV4 EV, Chevrolet Volt, Tesla Model S and Renault Twizy [1, 2].

-Electric powered vehicles mainly consist of four subsystems: Battery, traction motor, motor driver and control units.
-The battery unit supplies the required power to both the traction system and the electrical equipment of the vehicle.
-It is the duty of the battery management system to check the battery level and the temperature so that they do not exceed any critical levels.
-In the traction system, an electric motor is used which is generally a brushless permanent magnet motor [3, 4], a squirrel cage induction motor [5, 6] or a switch reluctance motor [7, 8].
-The motor driver is used for variable speed/torque control of the motor as well as regenerative breaking.
-The control unit collects all available data from the other subsystems/components, and performs the high-level control of the vehicle.
+Electric powered vehicles mainly consist of four subsystems: battery, traction motor, motor drive and control unit.
+Battery supplies the required power to the both traction system and electrical equipment of the vehicle.
+It is the duty of the battery management system to check the battery level and the temperature so that it does not exceed any critical level.
+In the traction system, an electric motor is used which is generally a brushless permanent magnet motor [3, 4], squirrel cage induction motor [5, 6] or switch reluctance motor [7, 8].
+Motor driver is used for variable speed/torque control of the motor as well as regenerative breaking.
+The control unit collects all available data from the other subsystems/components, and perform high level control of the vehicle.

 Asynchronous motors are widely used in the industry for their low cost and robustness.
 Industrial asynchronous motors are generally used without driver and usually do not operate at extreme working cycles.
 These motors are designed with respect to constant voltage and constant frequency values depending on the grid voltage and frequency values.
 In literature, there are many analytical and experimental data and tables for the design of these types of asynchronous motors.
-In the design process, these results help the designer to determine suitable values of design parameters such as pole number, slot type, airgap value, current and flux density values.
+These results help the designer to choose design parameters such as pole number, slot type, airgap value, current and flux density values in the design process.
 On the other hand, motors with driver operate at variable frequency, voltage and power values as it is in the electric vehicle applications.
 Therefore, the most of the data and tables (such as stator-rotor slot combination) used in the design procedure of industrial asynchronous motors are not valid anymore for the design of variable frequency asynchronous motors.
 In the case of electric vehicle applications, an electric motor must fit the driving pattern by satisfying the different speed and torque characteristics.
 This necessity leads to special considerations in the motor design for electrical vehicles.